SamuelTegsten/SamuelTegsten/README.md

 # Welcome to the profile of Samuel Tegsten! 👋

-## Computer enthusiast with a passion for software software engineering & cybersecurity :computer:
+## Computer enthusiast with a passion for software engineering & cybersecurity :computer:

 ### I am currently studying computer technology in my 2:nd year at the Royal institute of technology in Stockholm-Sweden. :sweden: